Foster Care Education Assistance Act

 ENROLLMENT: The Everett Public Schools will immediately enroll (students attend class) foster care students in school, even if they do not have the documents usually required for enrollment – such as school records, medical records, proof of residency, discipline records, or birth certificate.
 Furthermore:

 - Foster Care students have a right to either remain in their school of origin unless it is determined not to be in the student’s best interest.
-Everett Public Schools will make school placement determinations on the basis of the “best interest” of the foster child or youth based on student-centered factors.
+Everett Public Schools will work with the Department of Children and Families to make school placement determinations on the basis of the “best interest” of the foster child or youth based on student-centered factors.
+However, the Department of Children and Families has the final say on placement.

 TRANSPORTATION: The Everett Public Schools shall ensure that transportation is provided according to state guidelines, at the request of the DCF worker, guardian, etc. to and from the school or origin: